The Power of Music to Engage and Connect Individuals with Dementia

 The Function of Caretakers

 • Patience and sympathy: For people with dementia to have musical experiences, caregivers are essential.
-When employing music as a medium for engagement and connection, patience and empathy are crucial.
+When employing music as a medium for engagement and connection for helping Alzheimer’s patients, patience and empathy are crucial.

 • Monitoring Reactions: Caretakers should pay special attention to how people with dementia react to various musical genres.
 While some people might choose lively music, others could find comfort in classical works.